wp-plugins/comprehensive-google-map-plugin/readme.txt

 Tested up to: 3.3.1
 Stable tag: 7.0.5

-A simple and intuitive,  yet elegant and fully documented Google map plugin that installs as a widget and a short code.
+A simple and intuitive, yet elegant and fully documented Google map plugin that installs as a widget and a shortcode!

 == Description ==